danilowoz/react-native-styl/README.md

 <details>
 <summary><strong>Presets components:</strong></summary>

-The first argument of react-native-styl accepts any kind of valid React component, that means it's possible to pass a custom function component:
+The first argument of `react-native-styl` accepts any valid React component.
+This means it's possible to pass a custom function component:

 ```jsx
 import styl from "react-native-styl"